-A Roth Individual Retirement Arrangement (IRA) is a tax-favored account or annuity set up in the United States solely for the benefit of you or your beneficiaries.
-You can contribute to a Roth IRA if you have taxable compensation and your modified AGI is within certain limitations.
-Regardless of the amount of your AGI, you may be able to convert amounts from either a traditional, SEP, or SIMPLE IRA into a Roth IRA.
+A Roth individual retirement arrangement (Roth IRA) is a tax-favored account or annuity set up in the United States solely for the benefit of you and your beneficiaries.
+You can contribute to a Roth IRA if you have taxable compensation and your modified adjusted gross income is within certain limitations.
+Regardless of the amount of your adjusted gross income, you may be able to convert amounts from either a traditional, SEP, or SIMPLE IRA into a Roth IRA.
 You also may be able to roll over amounts from a qualified retirement plan to a Roth IRA.
-A Roth IRA differs from a traditional IRA in that contributions are not deductible and qualified distributions are not included in income.
-For information on contributions and the limitations please refer to Chapter 2 of Publication 590, Individual Retirement Arrangements.
+A Roth IRA differs from a traditional IRA in that contributions aren't deductible and qualified distributions aren't included in income.
+For information on contributions and the limitations, please refer to Chapter 2 of Publication 590-A (PDF), Contributions to Individual Retirement Arrangements (IRAs).

 Page Last Reviewed or Updated: August 01, 2017